patricktimmons/nprint.github.io/nprint_walk.md

 nprint -4 -t -W test.npt
 ```

-* Use BPF filters to filter traffic before nPrint: ICMP nPrints with incoming traffic filtered for ICMP only.
+* Use BPF filters to filter traffic - ICMP nPrints with traffic filtered for only ICMP.

 ```
 nprint -i -W test.npt -f icmp
 ```

-* Read from a PCAP and create a nPrint of the first 20 payload bytes for each packet to stdout:
+* Read from a PCAP and nPrint the first 20 payload bytes for each packet to an output file

 ```
-nprint -P test.pcap -p 20
+nprint -P test.pcap -W out.npt -p 20
 ```

 * Take nPrint file and reverse it into a PCAP